CarInsurance.com Insights

 A DUI is a serious offense and your insurance rates will skyrocket once it appears on your driving record.
 Typically, your insurance premium will double after a DUI.
 According to our data, in some states, the increase can be as high as 74% after your first DUI.
 If you get a second DUI, the insurance rates could increase by 184%.

-Finding affordable coverage (or any coverage) will become more difficult after a DUI.
-Still, according to our data, these are the best insurers for seniors with a DUI in Georgia:
+Getting affordable coverage (or any coverage) becomes challenging after a DUI, but our data show these are some affordable insurers for seniors with a DUI in Georgia:

 CompanyAnnual rates with DUI first offenseMonthly rates with DUI first offense